 New Market And Sudder Street

 Every new visitor to Kolkata has to have New Market on their itinerary, right?
-Arshdeep agrees to this but says a visit to the market must also be followed with a visit to Sudder Street.
+Arshdeep agrees to this, but says a visit to Kolkata's quintessential market must also be followed with a visit to Sudder Street.
 While the old historic building of New Market itself wows a visitor, Arshdeep suggests taking a walk down Sudder Street to let your friend soak in the hippie vibe of the place.
 He definitely recommends a visit to Raj’s Spanish Cafe because it’s easy for tourists to identify with the traveller vibe of the eatery.

 Dinner At Park Street